Ukraine International Airlines: Current fleet

 As of July 2024, the Ukraine International Airlines fleet consists of the following aircraft:

 Former fleet

 Ukraine International Airlines previously consisted of the following aircraft:

 Accidents and incidents

 On 8 January 2020, Ukraine International Airlines Flight 752 was shot down by the Islamic Revolutionary Guard Corps (IRGC) of Iran shortly after takeoff from Tehran Imam Khomeini International Airport.
 The IRGC attributed it to human error.
 The aircraft involved, UR-PSR, was a three-year-old Boeing 737-800.
-There were 176 passengers and crew on board with no survivors.
-The crash was the first fatal aviation incident for Ukraine International Airlines since beginning operations in 1992; however, it cannot be attributed to the airline in any way.
+All 167 passengers and 9 crew members on board died.
+The crash was the first and only fatal crash in the history of Ukraine International Airlines.